ehsankhf/transactions-manager/README.md

        - Please create following databases in the locally created mysql database server `localhost:3306` :
            1. `database_development` : for the **normal** run of the server
            1. `database_test` : for the **test** run of the server
-   2. `npm run start`
+   2. `npm start`

 ## Initial configurations for TrueLayer API
 - setup a new user inside TrueLayer API`s website
 - set the api environment as Sandbox
 - receive the client id and secret from the API`s dashboard
-- add a new redirect url as: `http://localhost:5000/auth/transaction`
+- add a new redirect url as: `http://localhost:5000/auth/callback`
-- receive and configure the authentication url
+- receive and configure the authentication url in env variable: TRUE_LAYER_AUTH_LINK
 - copy the example.env file as .env in the root directory, and set the following variables:
   - TRUE_LAYER_CLIENT_SECRET
   - TRUE_LAYER_CLIENT_ID